icub-tech-iit/urdf-modifiers/README.md

 An interface for reading the modifications from a configuration file is provided together with the library (TODO)

+The library is aimed at modifying basic shapes, i.e. :
+- Sphere;
+- Cylinder;
+- Box.

+If you want to convert your model into basic shapes, you can use [`idyntree-model-simplify-shapes`](https://github.com/robotology/idyntree#idyntree-model-simplify-shapes)
 ## :hammer: Dependencies

 - [`python3`](https://wiki.python.org/moin/BeginnersGuide)